tom-seddon/b2/doc/Building-on-Unix.md

-# Building - macOS/Linux
+# Building - Unix

-The build process is somewhat similar on both platforms.
+The Unix build process covers building from the command line (or Emacs, vim, etc.) on Unix-type systems, currently macOS and Linux.

 I do some of the development on macOS, so that version should work well.